jmeyblum/Hollywood/README.md

 When a system needs to access another system, it can add a `[Needs]` attribute on top of a field of a system's type it needs to access to.
 This field will then automatically be assigned to the proper instance of the needed system, if the system exists at the same or higher hierarchy where the declaring system is owned.

 You can group together owned systems over a class implementing the `IModule` interface.
-When you do so all systems owned by the module are considered to be at the same hierarchy level as where the module itseld is owned, and recursively if your module owns other modules.
+When you do so all systems owned by the module are considered to be at the same hierarchy level as where the module itself is owned, and recursively if your module owns other modules.
 This lets you organize your systems together per concept but still make them accessible for system outside of your module but at a deeper hierarchy level.
 Note that a module can't have any dependency itself.

 ### State Machine